 - Set limits and stick to them.
-Decide how much you can afford to lose before playing and once you hit your limit, quit until the following day/week/month or whatever time frame you have set for yourself.
+Decide how much you can afford to lose and once you hit your limit, quit until the following day/week/month or whatever time frame you set for yourself.
 Also set time limits so you can be sure gambling does not consume too much of your time.

 - Never chase losses.
 Don’t try to win back losses by going over your limits.
 In many cases, this leads to even bigger losses.

 - Don’t gamble when you are depressed or upset.
 It is harder to make good decisions when you are not in the right frame of mind.

 - Create a healthy balance.
 Always be aware of how much time you spend gambling, or thinking about gambling.
 Do not allow gambling to cause you to miss out on time with family and friends, or time spent on other activities you enjoy.